 6. Spend more time listening than talking.
 Leadership is more about discovery than “taking charge” or giving orders.

 7. Pastors are not responsible for their churches or individual members.
 They are responsible to them.
 Knowing the difference can prevent burnout and emotional ruin.

 Not the Messiah, but a Beggar

 I am not saved or lost because I work for the church.
 I am honored to be able to come close to people in their moments of joy, celebration and grief.
 There are very few professions that allow us to talk with people about their dreams, deep questions and struggles.
 Yet, I am not saved or lost by my ministerial performance.
 I am simply a beggar who’s trying to help other beggars find spiritual nourishment and healing.

-Some pastors have burned out, left the church and turned their backs on God because they couldn’t deal with the weight of responsibility that either they, or an unbalanced church leader placed upon them.
+Some pastors have burned out.
+Perhaps they left the church and turned their backs on God because they couldn’t deal with the weight of responsibility that either they, or an unbalanced church leader, placed upon them.
 You are not the Messiah, and the sooner you recognize this the better off you, your family and church will be.

 If you enjoyed this, you may also enjoy Post-Christian America

 *Cited by Daniel Sherman at PastorBurnout.com© 2017 - 2023 Church Support Services.
 All rights reserved.
 Click here for content usage information.